tmux-plugins/tmux-sessionist/README.md

 ### Other features

 - if you misspelled session name or session does not exist, `goto-session` prompt is automatically invoked again.
-Hit `C-c` to stop this "loop".
+Hit `Enter` to stop this "loop".
-- you can type just the minimum unambiguous number of letters from the session name.<br/>
+- you can type just the minimum number of letters from the session name.<br/>
   Example: you have sessions `project`, `ruby` and `javascript`.
 Typing just `p`, `r` or `j` in `goto-session` prompt will switch you to the respective project.<br/>